adalei1801/blog/_posts/2024-10-21-one-for-the-bug.md

 <li>Setting the if statement condition to when attempts equal three.</li>
 </ol>

-These changes allowed the program to run properly and you can see the corrected program below:
+These changes allowed the program to run as stated and you can see the corrected program below:

 ```python
 attempts = 0